gamesbook/protograf/docs/source/card_decks.rst

 about books.
 Businesses in the 20th century used Rolodexes and business cards as means to track and exchange information about individuals.
 Early computers used a form of index cards called "punch" cards to store their data.
-Playing cards, of course, have been popular both in China and Europe, coming into more widespread use somewhere in the 9th and 14th centuries respectively.
+In gaming, playing cards have been popular both in China and Europe, coming into more widespread use somewhere in the 9th and 14th centuries respectively.